 The actual Kokoda Track Trail in Papua New Guinea is around 96 kilometres takes 9 to 12 days to trek.
 It is a challenging track and is best to do it with a guide.
 I have not done this trail yet but have it on my bucket list.

-Are you in the Melbourne city and do not know what to do?
+Are you in Melbourne for the first time and are looking for things to do?
 Read my post 9 things to do in Melbourne for more details.

 How to get to Kokoda Track Memorial?

 The distance between Melbourne and Kokoda Track Memorial is just 40 kilometres and takes only 50 minutes to reach.

 - The Kokoda Track Memorial carpark has 2 hours free car parking.

 Melbourne Central Business District (CBD) and Kokoda Track Memorial are very well connected by trains and trams.
 The easiest way is to take a 50 minutes train to Upper Ferntree Gully station, which is around 1.4 kilometres from the Kokoda Track Memorial.
 The other way is to take two trams to reach the Ferny Creek Avenue, that is about 750 metres from the entrance.

 - Up to date information can be found on Public Transport Victoria (PTV) website.